ml-tooling/ml-hub/README.md

 ### Cleanup Service

 MLHub contains a cleanup service that is started as a [JupyterHub service](https://jupyterhub.readthedocs.io/en/stable/reference/services.html) inside the hub container.
 It can be accessed as a REST-API by an admin, but it is also triggered automatically every X timesteps when not disabled (see config for `CLEANUP_INTERVAL_SECONDS`).
 The service enhances the JupyterHub functionality with regards to the Docker and Kubernetes world.
 "Containers" is hereby used interchangeably for Docker containers and Kubernetes pods.
-The service has two endpoints which can be reached under the Hub service url `/services/cleanup-service/*`.
+The service has two endpoints which can be reached under the Hub service url `/services/cleanup-service/*` with admin permissions.

-- `/services/cleanup-service/users`: This endpoint is currently doing anything only in Docker-local mode.
+- `GET /services/cleanup-service/users`: This endpoint is currently doing anything only in Docker-local mode.
 There, it will check for resources of deleted users, so users who are not in the JupyterHub database anymore, and delete them.
 This includes containers, networks, and volumes.
 This is done by looking for labeled Docker resources that point to containers started by hub and belonging to the specific users.

-- `/services/cleanup-service/expired`: When starting a named workspace, an expiration date can be assigned to it.
+- `GET /services/cleanup-service/expired`: When starting a named workspace, an expiration date can be assigned to it.
 This endpoint will delete all containers that are expired.
 The respective named server is deleted from the JupyterHub database and also the Docker/Kubernetes resource is deleted.

 ## Contribution